Drumchapel United F.C.

 Formed as an amateur club in 2001, they fielded teams in the Central Scottish AFL and the Football Central Sunday AFL and were winners of the Scottish Amateur Cup in 2007 (runners-up in 2010 and 2011), also lifting the West of Scotland Cup four times.

 The club successfully applied for their first team to join the newly founded West of Scotland Football League for the 2020–21 season.

 Beyond the adult teams, there is an established youth system with multiple teams for boys and girls (the latter affiliated to Partick Thistle W.F.C.), and community involvement.

-In their first full season in the West of Scotland League, Drumchapel finished 2nd in Conference C. After winning the Strathclyde Cup they went on to secure the Cup-Winners Shield and qualify for the 2022–23 Scottish Cup.

-In the 2022–23 Scottish Cup they reached the 4th round, beating Easthouses Lily F.C 3-0, Nairn County 3-1, Gretna 2008 4-1, FC Edinburgh 1-0 before losing 2-1 to Elgin City.
+In their first full season in the West of Scotland League, Drumchapel finished 2nd in Conference C. After winning the Strathclyde Cup they went on to secure the Cup-Winners Shield and qualified for the 2022–23 Scottish Cup.
+They reached the fourth round of the competition, beating Easthouses Lily, Nairn County, Gretna 2008, and FC Edinburgh before losing 2–1 to Elgin City.
+Their 1–0 win over FC Edinburgh from SPFL League One in the third round (61 places above them) is a record for the biggest difference in league position for a lower ranked winning club in Scottish Cup history.